TlonUqbar/rock-paper-scissors/README.md

 - They will be simultaneously displayed and compared and a victor is declared.
 - If there is a tie, the round will be played again, until there is a winner.
 - The game is usually played in "Best of X" or "First to X" format.
-- The requirements ask for a Best of 5 game.
+- The requirements ask for (console version) a Best of 5 game.
 So Best of 5 it is.
+	- The UI version changed that to first to 5.
+First to 5 point wins.
 - Definition of a Round.
   - A round is any number of plays until a winner is decided.
   - A round can last one play, or it can for as many a needed to find a winner.